"Nappy" hunters leave Norwegian baby bottoms bare

 Customers come into Norway from Sweden, drive along the coast to fill their cars, then take a ferry back to the continent, said Helge Breilid, the chief of customs in Kristiansand on Norway's southern coast.

-Some have been stopped with diapers worth up to 50,000 crowns, roughly 80,000 diapers, a legal shipment even though Norway is not part of the European Union.
+Some have been stopped with diapers worth up to 50,000 crowns ($9,100), roughly 80,000 diapers, a legal shipment even though Norway is not part of the European Union.

 "They told us that the only reason they came to Norway was to drive around and buy diapers to bring back home and resell," Breilid said.